 The subject of Benkof's op-ed is, predictably, the landmark ruling that California's Supreme Court handed down on 16 May, which legalized same-gender marriage in that state.
 Dude does his level best to throw a soaking wet blanket over the euphoria that Gay Californians are now feeling!
 Benkof's essay isn't the worst example of Uncle Tom-ism I've ever encountered; that dubious honor goes to an Advocate article I read in which a Gay pornographer decried safe sex as encroachment on the "freedom" to be homosexual.
 Nothing, I repeat, nothing could be worse than that!

-OK, OK, I know: You want I should can the curmudgeon routine, and bring on the offensive op-ed!
-Well, here it is, slightly edited for style.
+OK, OK, I know: You want I should can the curmudgeon routine, and bring on the offensive op-ed, right?
+Well, here it is, then, slightly edited for style.

-Any Post-Intelligencer reader who wondered which interest group Mr. Benkof carries water for wasn't left wondering long!
+Any Post-Intelligencer reader who wondered what interest group Mr. Benkof carries water for wasn't left wondering for very long!